-It is interesting to comment on the result of $\psi$ Phe, which has the lowest original resolution and is the coldest star, because we obtain the largest difference.
-In the case of the LUMBA method, the synthetic spectra produced by SME need to have a given resolution, which is set to be constant along the entire spectral range.
+It is interesting to comment on the result of ψ Phe, which has the lowest original resolution and is the coldest star, because it shows the greatest difference.
+In the case of the LUMBA method, the synthetic spectra produced by SME need to have a given resolving power, which is set to be constant along the entire spectral range.
 This is, in the original spectra, not completely true.
-In this particular case, the lower arm of the UVES spectrum has a resolution of 70,000 while the upper arm has a resolution of 65,000 (see Paper II).
+In this particular case, the upper part of the CCD of the UVES spectrum has a resolution that is lower than 70000 (see Paper II).
 In any case, the difference is of about 0.06 dex, which is negligible compared to the uncertainty obtained for this star of about 0.5 dex (see Tab.
 3 and Sect.
 6).

-The same can happen for the results from the original NAR-VAL spectra, which we assume to be R = 80,000.
-As discussed in Paper II, the resolution of NARVAL spectra depends on the observing night and might not be exactly 80,000.
-Moreover, the resolution changes along the NARVAL wavelength range.
-We have shown in Paper II that when convolving the spectra, the initial resolution does not impact significantly the final profile, therefore it is acceptable to assume R = 80,000 for all the original spectra for creating the 70k library.
-However, when analyzing directly the original spectra with SME, the exact resolution is not given which might affect the results, explaining the scatter around the zero line observed in Fig. 6 for NARVAL spectra.
-For a discussion of the impact of parameters when the exact resolution of spectra is not given can also be found in Wu et al. (2011).UVES-POP spectra, on the other hand, have a well defined original resolution and our results agree very well.
-Finally, HARPS spectra have also a quite well established original resolution.
+The same can happen for the results from the original NAR-VAL spectra, which we assume to be R=80000.
+As discussed in Paper II, the resolving power of NARVAL might not be exactly 80000, but it is acceptable to assume initially a constant resolving power of R=80000 for all the original spectra for creating the 70 k library.
+However, when analyzing directly the original spectra with SME, wavelength-dependent deviations from the constant input resolution might affect might affect the results, explaining the scatter around the zero line observed in Fig. 5 for NARVAL spectra.
+A discussion of the impact of parameters when the exact resolution of spectra is not given can also be found in Wu et al. (2011).
+UVES-POP spectra, on the other hand, have a well defined resolving power and our results agree very well.
+Finally, HARPS spectra also have a quite well established original resolution.
 It is also the highest resolution of our sample.

-It is worth to comment the results obtained by UCM for cold stars, where the difference between original and convolved spectra are larger than for warm stars.
-This effect can be attributed to the contribution of other lines than Fe that can be better resolved at higher resolution, producing a slightly different measurement of the EW.
+It is worth to comment on the results obtained by UCM for cool stars, where the difference between the original and convolved spectra are larger than for warm stars.
+This effect can be attributed to the contribution of lines other than Fe that can be better resolved at higher resolution, producing a slightly different measurement of the EW.
 In general, differences of less than 0.03 dex are present for both methods when using different resolutions (and SNR), which is within the errors obtained in the abundances (see Sect.
 6).